 The range of residential products to be offered increases the range of residential options available in the region, some of which are currently under represented.
-Providing housing choices ranging from affordable small lot housing through to premium golf and marina villas, as well as apartment living in a high amenity village environment (PMM, 2007).
+The development will provide housing choices ranging from affordable small lot housing through to premium golf and marina villas, as well as apartment living in a high amenity village environment (PMM, 2007).